Computer Requirements for Law School

 • Additional Hardware: USB port, web camera, and microphone

 • Additional Software: Microsoft Office 365 is available to students for free through the University of Miami Software site.
-For a full listing of software, please visit http://miami.edu/software
+For a full listing of software, please visit the University of Miami Software page.

 Minimum configuration for a laptop that can process larger media files